Can you hear the drums Ferdinand-oh – part 2

 The Austro-Hungarian Empire gained full control of B&H in 1878 and with them came European capital, companies, and business methods.
 Many professional, educated Ashkenazi Jews also arrived with the Austro-Hungarians.
 The Sephardi Jews continued to engage in their traditional areas, mainly foreign trade and crafts.

 (It’s time for another digression.
 This one is for those who don’t know the differences between Sephardi and Ashkenazi Jews: Generally, three elements distinguish Ashkenazi from Sephardi.
-These are religious practice, culture {including language} and ethnicity.
+These are religious practice, culture {including language}, and ethnicity.

 With regard to religious practice, in addition to following Halakha or religious law, most observant Jews also follow minhagim or ancestral traditions.
 Some examples where the groups’ traditions differ are in the observance of Passover when Ashkenazi Jews traditionally refrain from eating legumes, grain, millet, and rice and Sephardi Jews typically do not prohibit these foods.
 Sephardim generally have stricter requirements concerning what makes meat kosher.
-Thus, meat products that might be acceptable to Ashkenazim might not considered kosher by Sephardim.
+Thus, meat products that might be acceptable to Ashkenazim might not be considered kosher by Sephardim.

 Culturally, an Ashkenazi Jew can be identified by the concept of Yiddishkeit, which is the Yiddish word for “Jewishness.”
 In this case Jewishness means an emphasis on religious study by men and a family and communal life governed by the observance of Jewish Law as interpreted by the Ashkenazi for men and women.
 Some will say that this Jewishness can also be identified in manners of speech, in styles of humor, and in patterns of association.
-While not true today, most Ashkenazi spoke Yiddish as a first language while the Sephardi generally spoke Ladino in addition to the local language.
-Another specific cultural difference between the two groups pertains to naming babies.
-Ashkenazi Jews frequently name newborn children after deceased family members {typically using only the first initial}, but not after living relatives.
-By contrast, Sephardi Jews often name their children after the children’s grandparents, even if those grandparents are still living.

 From an ethnic standpoint, most Sephardic Jews have Mediterranean ancestry while Ashkenazi Jews trace their ancestry to the Jews who settled in Central Europe.
 A Wikipedia entry about Ashkenazic Jews has this note: